percygt/tmuxinoicer/README.md

 - Integrations with fzf for fuzzy search
 - Supports directory, session and tree-mode preview
-- Integrations with find and zoxide for fast session creation base on directory
+- Supports directory-based session creation with find and zoxide integration

 ## 🛠️ Requirements